routine88/VS-CLONE/docs/PROTOTYPE.md

 inventory.equip(next(item for item in store.get_pack("dlc_founders").items if item.category == "hunter_skin"))
 ```

-Equipped cosmetics flow into the profile so future runs and the Unity client can
+Equipped cosmetics flow into the profile so future runs and the runtime client can
 reflect owned skins and VFX.

 ## Arcade Playable Prototype